District Mission Statement

 The school district does not discriminate against persons with disabilities and provides access to qualified disabled individuals to all of its activities and programs.
 DES will follow the requirements of Section 504 of the Rehabilitation Act of 1973.
 The Act obligates school districts to identify, evaluate, and to extend to every qualified student with a disability residing in the district, a free, appropriate public education, including modifications, accommodations, specialized instruction, or related services as deemed necessary to meet the needs of all students.

-The Duanesburg Central School District has established administrative practices and procedures for implementing a Response to Intervention (RtI) process applicable to all students in accordance with Commissioner’s Regulations.
-Please refer to the RTI and AIS page for more information.
+The Duanesburg Central School District has established administrative practices and procedures for implementing a MTSS process applicable to all students in accordance with Commissioner’s Regulations.
+Please refer to the MTSS page of the district website for more information.

 Homebound Instruction